-It has been over two years now since the announcement of S/4HANA and if anyone still wonders how committed SAP is to its in-memory solution and the applications, you should realize: “Despite the cost, more are hailing HANA.”
+It has been years now since the announcement of S/4HANA and if anyone still wonders how committed SAP is to its in-memory solution and the applications, you should realize: “Despite the cost, more are hailing HANA.”

 SAP had rewritten its flagship ERP product to take full advantage of HANA’s in-memory computing capability.
 SAP also signaled that the main thrust of its solutions and applications will be built around this core.